Dreams are weird, perplexing, in a foreign language and ….the best learning vessel for serving your soul purpose and becoming your authentic self!!

 Do you believe in and have you ever experienced lucid dreaming?

 - I have read about lucid dreaming.
 Taken courses on lucid dreaming.
 Yes.
 It is entirely possible.
 For me, that is a control approach to life that leaves me wondering why bother?
 I want answers from deep, deep, deep within my self.
 There are dozens of books available.
 Jayne Gackenbach is a well known Alberta experimental psychologist in the field of lucid dreams.
 Would lucid dreams have retrieved the little child roots of my clinical depression?
 I don’t know.
-I learned about lucid dreaming well after learning that dreams, journalling, meditation and bibliotherapy were deeply effective!
+I learned about lucid dreaming well after learning that dreams, journaling, meditation and bibliotherapy were deeply effective!

 Dreams with physical sensations sometimes occur just before I awaken.
 Are these dreams or something else?